RonniKahalani/PAOCards/README.md

 <a href="https://www.youtube.com/watch?v=OApSOU7NIAw" target="_blank"><img src="https://learningisliving.dk/wp-content/uploads/2025/10/paocards-front-page.png" alt="Click to view YouTube of Memory Championship"></a>
 <sub>Click image to view a YouTube of the Memory Championship.</sub>

+In the World Memory Championships, one disciplin is to remember a shuffled deck of cards, chronologically, and repeat the full deck.

 This web app is used for training your memory capacity to memorize a full deck of cards, chronologically, using a memory palace, with 17 locations, each holding 3 cards.

 This memory technique is used by participants in the World Memory Championships when browsing through a random shuffled card deck and recalling the cards in a chronological order.